top of page

 Bill has been working at the same restaurant since it opened 10 years ago.
 He started part-time after high school and worked as a bus-boy, a dishwasher, a waiter, and a prep-cook in the kitchen.
 He found that he really liked to cook and was accepted into a culinary arts program at the local community college.
 But given his learning disabilities, he soon dropped out because he was embarrassed to ask for accommodations.
 Recently, Stacy bought the restaurant.
 She is an energetic lady who plans to take the place in innovative, new directions and make more money.
 She also wants to create a Sous Chef position in the kitchen and is looking to hire someone to take on those duties.
 Bill feels that he is perfect for the position, given his strong work ethic, extensive experience already in this setting, and his can-do attitude.
 He also gets along with everyone and love a new challenge.
 So, how does he convince Stacy?

-Betty just loves politics.
+Carol just loves politics.
 Her parents were both politically active and all of her brothers and sisters were expected as children to pass out flyers and leave materials in mailboxes for various candidates and causes.
-Everyone argued politics as the dinner table and Betty's proudest day was when she was old enough to vote, even though she needed assistance due to her low vision and learning disabilities.
+Everyone argued politics as the dinner table and Carol's proudest day was when she was old enough to vote, even though she needed assistance due to her low vision and learning disabilities.
 She has finally retired as a primary teacher and now wants to get back into politics in a big way.
 She has volunteered at the local office for years and was just asked to be a Caucus Chair for her state.
 She is so excited, despite various people voicing subtle--and not so subtle--misgivings about her taking on these important responsibilities due to her disabilities.
-How can Betty prove them wrong?
+How can Carol prove them wrong?

 Tips and Tricks

 There are many ways to address being criticized.
 Metcalf (2023) suggests that when you feel someone is criticizing you, ask yourself immediately if what they are saying is true.
 If it's not, just detach from the messenger and the message.
-This sounds good, but can be very hard to do.
+This sounds good, but almost impossible to do.
 That's why going the extra mile, by deflecting the criticism into a compliment or a kind act, can be such an effective tool.
 As Celes (2023) explains: "Treat them with kindness.
 Be generous with your emotions with them.
 Drop them a compliment.
 Give them a smile.
 Say hi.
 Ask them out for a meal.
 Help them out in the areas you know they can benefit from.
 Get to know them personally."
 While it may seem like exactly the wrong thing to do, give it a try.
 You'll be amazed how well it works.

 For instance, Audra feels constantly criticized by her sister Alicia.
 She realized that this has been going on for many years and has deteriorated into the primary way they communicate with each other.
-One day, Audra had enough.
+One day, Audra just had enough.
 She thought: "I can either go after her with the breadknife or figure out something else to do".
 She read the tips in this blog and decided to try going the extra mile--because "What else am I going to do?"

 The biggest thing that Audra did to change her life was to finally realize that she wasn't dumb just because she had dyslexia.
-In fact, when Audra thought about it, she had a pretty good life.
+In fact, when Audra thought about it, she already had a pretty good life.
 She really liked her job and had been promoted twice.
 She was saving up to move into her own place, where she could finally live the way she wanted.
 She had a great boyfriend who was always in her corner and wonderful friends who loved her just the ways she was.
 Maybe it was time to depend less on her sister--and more on herself.
+If any of this applies to you, try going the extra mile.
+You can also, check out these websites to give you more insights into living with critical people:

-Tip #2: Learning How to Negotiate
+Tip #2: Learn How to Negotiate

 A skill you can always use as an adult is negotiation.
 For example, you might be negotiating to buy a new car or rent an apartment.
 You could be trying to convince your family where to hold the next family reunion.
 Or, maybe you are self-employed and trying to negotiate your next contract.
 Any, or all, of these situations require lots of specialized skills to get what you want by convincing others.
 This can be problematic, especially if you have LD or dyslexia when you struggle to organize your thoughts or communicate clearly with others.